KTM Enduro Model … With an Air Fork?

 THE BIG QUESTION: 350EXC-F WITH AER AIR FORK

-NOTE: As the AER fork is approximately 20mm longer than EXC-F’s Xplor fork, we ran the air fork about 15mm up through the triple clamps on the enduro machine (which is where it hit the handlebars) to best replicate the EXC-F’s chassis geometry (see pic, right).
+NOTE: As the AER fork is approximately 20mm longer than EXC-F’s Xplor fork, we ran the air fork about 15mm up through the triple clamps on the enduro machine (which is where it hit the handlebars) to best replicate the EXC-F’s chassis geometry (see pic, above).

 - With the much lighter AER fork fitted, the bike’s steering (even at walking pace in the pits) felt noticeably lighter.
 In tight and technical terrain, this made the entire bike feel lighter and more nimble.